Snayderstone/Snayderstone/README.md

 # 💫 About Me
 Hello!
 I’m Luis, a technology and innovation enthusiast 🔭, always looking for creative solutions that generate a positive impact.
-I love working in teams 👯, fostering leadership, and creating projects that make a difference. 🌱 💬 My focus is on constant innovation, continuous learning, and entrepreneurship.
-I firmly believe in values, patience, and positivity as the foundation for achieving goals. 🤝⚡
+I love working in teams 🤝, fostering leadership, and creating projects that make a difference. 🌱 💬 My focus is on constant innovation, continuous learning, and entrepreneurship.
+I firmly believe in values, patience, and positivity as the foundation for achieving goals.⚡

 ## 🌐 Socials